Maximum Allowable Discharge Temperature

 The discharge temperature calculated by current version of the Ariel Reciprocating Performance Program, is based on suction temperature plus cylinder pre-heat and internal compression ratio.
 The equation is as follows:

-TD = Discharge Temperature, °F or °C
+for metric units TD = Discharge Temperature, °F or °C

 TS = Internal Suction Temperature, °F or °C